ethereum/pm/All Core Devs Meetings/Meeting 56.md

 **Lane**: That was going to be my question.
 Do we see this something that falls under the purview of the cat herders?

-**Alexy**: It is still not clear and I hope it will get clear that what are the  decisions that these people are going to make.
+**Alexey**: It is still not clear and I hope it will get clear that what are the  decisions that these people are going to make.
 Because what we do want them to do is essentially is to aggregate some information, make a decision or we don't want them to make any decisions and they are going to be information aggregators?
 What is it?

 **Husdon**: We have a blog out, did we release yesterday?
 Pooja do you know about it?